 And there’s a good likelihood that without leveraging the power of the cloud, those issues will remain.
 Service providers like Microsoft are well-placed to adequately deal with those issues.
 They have the resources necessary to hire full-time teams dedicated to patching their products.

-And with the automation of the cloud patching process, you’ll also be saved the downtime that you would otherwise face on-premises.
+And with the automation of the cloud patching process, you’ll also avoid the downtime that you would otherwise face on-premises.

 If you are still hesitant about the cloud, how about looking at the complete segmentation of user workstations which helps to fortify your network.
 Cyber criminals have had a lot of success penetrating secure networks via phishing and email attacks.

-This is because by directly targeting a user workstation, a hacker has a greater chance of succeeding than if they were to attempt going through the servers.
-When using the cloud, user workstations are completely segmented meaning that users won’t be sitting on the corporate network where data is stored.
+By directly targeting a user workstation, a hacker has a greater chance of succeeding than if they were to attempt going through the servers.
+When using the cloud, user workstations are completely segmented.
+This means that users won’t be sitting on the corporate network where data is stored.

 We all know just how important encryption is to the security of our data and communications.
 So all your data should be highly encrypted to keep it secure.
 The problem is that not all businesses have the necessary resources to provide this kind of encryption across an entire organization.